 An incomplete grade is an unusual mark that an instructor may give to a student whose work in a course has been qualitatively satisfactory, but who is unable to complete some portion of the work required because of illness or other circumstance beyond the student's control.
-In awarding the mark of "I" for graduate courses other than 899, instructors must fill out a "Graduate School Incomplete Contract" http://apps.gradschool.umd.edu/images/uploads/Incomplete Contract.pdf.
+In awarding the mark of "I" for graduate courses other than 899, instructors must fill out a "Graduate School Incomplete Contract" https://academiccatalog.umd.edu/graduate/policies/academic-record/#text.
 The contract specifies the work remaining to be completed.
 It must be signed by the instructor and the student and then maintained by the program offering the course.
 The student is responsible for providing a copy of the contract to the Doctoral Program Director.